ucpu/qasmint/README.md

 Both profiling and tracing can additionally be controlled from the program.
 Special instructions can temporarily enable or disable tracing or profiling.
 These instructions are disabled by default.
-Reaching these instructions in running program, when disabled, unlike all other instruction, does not cause it to terminate and are simply ignored.
+Reaching these instructions in running program, when disabled, unlike other instruction, does not cause it to terminate and are simply ignored.
 This is useful to narrow the scope in which profiling and/or tracing is effective.